-Inside the container, the following directory structure should be in place:
+Inside the Functest docker container, the following directory structure should now be in place:

-Basically the container includes:
+Underneath the '/home/opnfv/' directory, the Functest docker container includes two main directories:

-• Functest directory to store the configuration (the OpenStack creds are stored in /home/opngb/functest/conf/openstack.creds), the data (cirros image needed for some tests), results (some temporary result logs may be stored here)

-• Repositories: the functest repository will be used to prepare the environment and run the tests.
-Other repositories are used for the installation of the needed tooling (e.g. rally) and/or the retrieval of feature projects scenarios (e.g. promise)
+- The functest directory stores configuration files (e.g. the OpenStack creds are stored in path '/home/opnfv/functest/conf/openstack.creds'), the data directory stores a 'cirros' test image used in some functional tests and the results directory stores some temporary result log files - The repos directory holds various repositories.
+The directory '/home/opnfv/repos/functest' is used to prepare the needed Functest environment and to run the tests.
+The other repository directories are used for the installation of the needed tooling (e.g. rally) or for the retrieval of feature projects scenarios (e.g. promise)

-The structure under the Functest repository can be described as follows:
+The structure under the functest repository can be described as follows: